Skip to main content

 About dietary supplements

-So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of testicular cancer progressing or coming back.
-This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.
+So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of neuroblastoma progressing or coming back.
+This does not mean that there are no supplements that can help, but it is important to know that none have been proven to do so.

 If the cancer comes back